sandialabs/wiretap/README.md

 Install the resulting `wiretap_relay.conf` and `wiretap.conf` configs files into WireGuard on the Client:

+* If you have `wg-quick` installed, run `sudo wg-quick up ./wiretap_relay.conf && sudo wg-quick up ./wiretap.conf`
 * If using a GUI, select the menu option similar to *Import Tunnel(s) From File*
-* If you have `wg-quick` installed, run `sudo wg-quick up ./wiretap_relay.conf && sudo wg-quick up ./wiretap.conf`

 > [!TIP]
-> You can modify the AllowedIPs in the `wiretap.conf` file any time after generating the config files, just reload the config file with `wg-quick down ./wiretap.conf && wg-quick up ./wiretap.conf` after making the change.
-No changes are needed on the server to update them.
+> You can modify the AllowedIPs in the `wiretap.conf` file any time after generating the config files, just reload the config file with `wg-quick down ./wiretap.conf && wg-quick up ./wiretap.conf` (or re-import them into the GUI) after making the change.
+No changes are needed on the Server to update them.

 > [!WARNING]
 > In the default configuration, with the Client listening for an initial Server connection, the Server will still also listen on port 51820 so that other Servers can attach to it later.
 There is currently no way to change this when running the `configure` command, but when running `wiretap serve` you can manually change this in the `wiretap_server.conf` file, or using the `WIRETAP_RELAY_INTERFACE_PORT` environment variable.

 Don't forget to disable or remove the tunnels when you're done (e.g., `sudo wg-quick down ./wiretap.conf && sudo wg-quick down ./wiretap_relay.conf`)

+### Outbound Connections
+You can use the `--outbound` flag to configure the Client to Initiate the UDP connection to the Server.
+If you do, the `--endpoint` value will instead be used to tell the Client where to connect to the Server, and the `--port` value (explicit or implicit) will configure the Server's listening port.

+In this case the Client will listen on 51820 in case other Servers need to be added using the default Inbound mode, but this can be changed via the `ListenPort` variable in the `wiretap_relay.conf` file if needed.

+### Simple Mode
+While not recommended, you can add the `--simple` flag to configure Wiretap as a more traditional one-Client-and-one-Server VPN.
+Most of Wiretap's dynamic configuration features (any Wiretap commands you would run after establishing the initial connection) will be unavailable in this mode.

+> [!WARNING]
+> When starting the Server, you may need to also use the `--simple` flag.
+The Server currently does not support automatically detecting this configuration.

 ## Serve

-On the remote machine, upload the Wiretap binary and then run one of the commands from the output of `configure` to start Wiretap in server mode:
+On the remote machine, upload the Wiretap binary and then run one of the commands from the output of `configure` to start Wiretap in Server mode:
 ```powershell
 $env:WIRETAP_RELAY_INTERFACE_PRIVATEKEY="WDH8F6rSUZDyQFfEsRjWLCnapU254qrSAfpGyGs+N1Y="; $env:WIRETAP_RELAY_INTERFACE_PORT="51820"; $env:WIRETAP_RELAY_PEER_PUBLICKEY="Ta75SvIb2v2V8EDo6oE2Fvsys/CNlkzW+aPjxdY+Dlc="; $env:WIRETAP_RELAY_PEER_ENDPOINT="1.3.3.7:1337"; $env:WIRETAP_E2EE_INTERFACE_PRIVATEKEY="GKzGBe3qS7JuLp0vMAErBW6lAewvmFowCIbcgwzComg="; $env:WIRETAP_E2EE_PEER_PUBLICKEY="cXddDGWCzd5igux4FDv97XBsyLH0SRPehhTz3E2IXBM="; $env:WIRETAP_E2EE_PEER_ENDPOINT="172.16.0.1:51821"; .\wiretap.exe serve
 ```

-There are two other ways to pass arguments to the server:
+There are two other ways to pass arguments to the Server:
-1. With the generated server config file: `-f wiretap_server.conf`
+1. With the generated Server config file: `-f wiretap_server.conf`
-2. The legacy method of passing command line arguments (`--endpoint 1.3.3.7:1337 ...`).
+2. The legacy method of passing command line arguments (`--endpoint 7.1.1.3:1337 ...`).
 Be aware that this method exposes the arguments to other users on the system.
-A compromised private key can be used to connect to the client as a peer and/or decrypt traffic
+A compromised private key can be used to connect to the Client as a peer and/or decrypt traffic

 > [!NOTE]
 > The wiretap_server.conf file uses a notation unique to Wiretap.
 It cannot be used to start a server with `wg-quick` or other generic Wireguard tools.

-Confirm that the relay interfaces on the Client and Server have successfully completed a handshake.
+Confirm that the Relay interfaces on the Client and Server have successfully completed a handshake.
 The Client should see successful handshakes in whatever WireGuard interface is running.
 If using the command-line tools, check with `sudo wg show`.
 By default the E2EE handshake will not occur until the Client sends data, so you may need to attempt to use the connection (e.g. `ping` an IP in the associated `--routes`) to trigger the handshake process.

 Now the Client should be able to interact with the `routes` specified in the `configure` command!